Scott-Devine/CloudMELT/README.md

  --toil_jobstore='aws:us-east-1:tj1'
 ```

-This command can also be found in the [create_pipeline.sh][examples/1000genomes-10-samples/create_pipeline.sh]
+This command can also be found in the [create_pipeline.sh][ex_create_pipeline]
 shell script in the example directory.
-It should create a new directory, `melt-workflow` and populate it
+It should create a new directory, `melt-workflow`, populate it
-with the files necessary to run the workflow.
-It will then create a gzipped tar file from that directory,
+with the files necessary to run the workflow and package everything into a gzipped tar file called
 `melt-workflow.tar.gz`

+[ex_create_pipeline]: examples/1000genomes-10-samples/create_pipeline.sh]

 Note that:
 * The `toil_jobstore` is tied to a specific AWS region (`us-east-1` in this case.)
 Toil's jobstore consists
 of an AWS database and S3 bucket used to hold intermediate workflow outputs and information on the current
 state of the workflow.
 * The script `melt-workflow/run-workflow.sh` will execute the four steps of the workflow on the AWS/Toil leader node.
-If, for example, you wish to check the output of step 1 before running step 2, this script should be edited so that
+If, for example, you wish to check the output of step 1 before running step 2, or use the GroupAnalysis reproducibility workaround
-it exits after running step 1 (and then, once the output has been verified, to run the remaining steps from 2-4.)
-In
+described below then this script should be edited so that it exits after running step 1.
+Then, once the output has
+been verified or the workaround applied, it can be edited again to skip the first step and run the remaining ones.)
-this particular case you may wish to split the run script into two or more parts.
+Or you may wish to split the run script into two or more parts that can be run separately.
 * If any edits are made to `run-workflow.sh` or any of the other files in `melt-workflow`, the tar file will
 have to be rebuilt before uploading it to the Toil leader node on AWS.